sarah-adewale/hello-kene/README.md

 # How it was made:
 **Tech Used:** FIGMA, HTML, CSS, JAVASCRIPT

-This is a simple static website that was initially designed using FIGMA.
+This is a simple static website that was designed using FIGMA and built using Javascript, Html and Css.
 I made the decision not to use any framework because i wanted the file to be as lightweight as possible.
-I also wanted to challenge myself on coding from scratch using Vanilla Javascript.
+I also wanted the challenge of coding from scratch using Vanilla Javascript.

 # Optmizations
 This website was initially designed using png icon images but was optimized to use font awesome.